 “A typical move in for a new student only takes place one day.
 We’d welcome anywhere from a thousand to 1,200 students in that day,” said Residential Life Director Kendra Skinner.

-“We’ve created a seven-day move in process where students will actually reserve a day and time to move in and this process will be a drive-thru,” she said.
+“We’ve created a seven-day move in process where students will actually reserve a day and time to move in,” she said.

 Students will have an option for early drop off.

 “They’ll reserve a 30-minute time slot where they can come into campus and just drop off items off into their rooms and they won’t be unpacking or setting up their room,” she said.

 No move-ins are scheduled for Tuesday, Aug.
 18. This day will be used for cleaning.

 Skinner said once students are all moved in, they have rules to keep them safe.

 “We are limiting guests in the halls,” she explained.
 “Students will be allowed to hold one guest in their room.”